tfpf/graph-plot/README.md

 ### Custom Fonts
 It is possible to use a font of your choice in the plot.
 For instance, I have set this program up to use Cochineal and Cascadia Code.
+If you don't have these fonts installed, Matplotlib will fall back to the default fonts and issue a warning.
+(Functionality remains unaffected.)

 Let's say you want to use a font called MyAwesomeFont.
 This is what you have to do.